N-sulfoglucosamine sulfohydrolase: Structure

 N-glusoamine sulfohydrolase is a homodimer of two identical monomeric subunits that associate non-covalently.
 The crystal structure, solved using molecular replacement, consists of two domains: a large N-terminal domain (domain 1) and a smaller C-terminal domain (domain 2) that are both centered about a β-sheet.
 The core of Domain 1 is formed by eight β-strands surrounded by nine ⍺-helices while the core of Domain 2 is formed by a four-stranded antiparallel β-sheet surrounded by 4 ⍺-helices, accompanied by a C-terminal extension of a small two-stranded β-sheet.
 There are two disulfide bonds that serve to stabilize a large loop segment in Domain 1 and connect the C-terminal extension to a nearby loop in Domain 2.

 The active site is located through a short tunnel at the bottom of the surface cleft of the enzyme close to the end of the first β-strand in Domain 1 of the dimer subunits.
 A calcium ion, Ca^{2+}, is coordinated in an octahedral arrangement by oxygen atoms of nearby side chains of residues Asp31, Asp32, Asp273, Asn274, and phosphorylated formylglycine, PFGly70.
 The PFGly70, which is post-translationally converted from a cysteine and is key in the catalytic activity of the enzyme, is stabilized by the side chains of residues Arg74, Lys123, His125, His181, Asp273, and Arg282 and the coordinate calcium ion.

-Active site of N-sulfoglucosamine sulfohydrolase enzyme.
+Representation of the active site of N-sulfoglucosamine sulfohydrolase.
 Generated from 4MHX.